Perth-Artifactory/training/lasers/training_checklist.md

 </details>

  * **Check the temperature on the chiller**.
 There is a display on the front of the chiller.
 It is safe to operate when the chiller is displaying 25.5C or lower.
 If the temperature is above this limit wait a few minutes and check again.
  * **Familiarise yourself with the location of your fire suppression equipment**.
-Identify your closest spray bottle, fire blanket, and fire exstinguisher.
+Identify your closest spray bottle, fire blanket, and fire extinguisher.
 <details><summary>Trainer advice</summary>
-  Talk about the almost ever-present risk of fire and the likelyhood of small/large fires.
+  Talk about the almost ever-present risk of fire and the likelihood of small/large fires.
 Point out that the ground they're standing on isn't flammable and in almost all cases the easiest solution is to just calmly take the material out of the bed.

   Physically touch each piece of equipment when talking about it and ensure that the trainee is familiar with their operation.
-If the answer to "Have you used a fire exstinguisher/blanket before?" is not a confident "yes" explain their operation.
+If the answer to "Have you used a fire extinguisher/blanket before?" is not a confident "yes" explain their operation.

-  We often see small fires when cutting "non standard" material like some cardboards, fabric, and if the head is run too slowly.
-Reassure the trainee that the vast majority of fires only happen when cutting under these circumstances and that we have never needed to use the fire blanket/exstinguisher on the lasers.
+  We often see small fires when cutting "non standard" material like some cardboard, fabric, and if the head is run too slowly.
+Reassure the trainee that the vast majority of fires only happen when cutting under these circumstances and that we have never needed to use the fire blanket/extinguisher on the lasers.
 </details>

  * **Turn on the air assist**.
 Turn the red lever on the left hand side of the machine 90 degrees to open the air valve.
 Put your hand under the head to confirm that the air is flowing correctly through the head and not through a hole in the air line.